 Day 1 Arrival to Procida

 Arrival in Naples.
-By shuttle bus to the Harbour and further by boat to the picturesque island of Procida, probably the least known of the 3 big islands in the Bay of Naples.
+By shuttle bus you drive to the harbour, for the short crossing to the picturesque island of Procida, probably the least known of the 3 big islands in the Bay of Naples.
+You are picked up from the harbour and settle in your hotel.
+Perhaps you have some time for a first stroll already, before going for dinner in one of the great (fish) restaurants of the island.
 Overnight in a hotel on Procida.

 Day 2 Procida